jenniesun/biostats-blog/index.md

 ![](insects_folder_structure.png)

 ### Visualize Data

-We can see that there are three types of insects that we aim to classifier with our cnn model - beetles, cockroach, and dragonflies.
+We can see that there are three types of insects that we aim to classify with a CNN model - beetles, cockroach, and dragonflies.
 In order to better understand the images I am dealing with, I also visualized and printed out some of the insect images from the train set in Google Colab notebook as part of the EDA.

 ![](insects_image.png)

-Once glancing through the types of images I will be dealing with, I also just did a quick count of the number of images in total in both train and test set.
-It turns out that we have a fairly small dataset to deal with - 1019 training images + 180 testing images in total.
+Once glancing through the types of images I will be dealing with, I also did a quick count of the number of images in total in both train and test set.
+It turns out that I have a fairly small dataset to deal with - 1019 training images + 180 testing images in total.

 ### Define Model

-To tackle this problem, I decide to build a small custom CNN model with code adapted from a deep learning course I took at Duke.
+To tackle this problem, I decided to build a small custom CNN model with code adapted from a deep learning course I took at Duke.
 When building this model, I define a sub-class of `nn.Module` and override two functions: `__init__` and `forward`.

 * `__init__` is the model constructor.
 Here, I first call the parent's constructor then define my layers.
 This can be thought of as creating the nodes of our computational graph.
 * `forward` defines the forward pass of my network.
 In other words, this defines the connections between the nodes (layers) of our computation graph.
 Must return a tensor.